Gotta Serve Somebody: Reception

-As Dylan's first release during his "gospel" period, "Gotta Serve Somebody" was met with divisive reviews; John Lennon famously criticized the song and wrote a parody titled "Serve Yourself" in response.
+As Dylan's first release during his "gospel" period, "Gotta Serve Somebody" was met with divided reviews; John Lennon criticized the song and wrote a parody titled "Serve Yourself" in response.
 Nevertheless, the single won the Grammy for Best Rock Vocal Performance by a Male in 1980.
 The effort is still Dylan's latest top 40 hit on the Hot 100, peaking at No. 24 and remaining on the chart for 12 weeks.
 The song did best in Canada, where it spent two weeks at No. 23.

 Cash Box said that the "bluesy instrumentals" were the song's highlight and that "Dylan avoids a preachy tone with humorous asides."
 Record World said that "Dylan's fervent vocals, laced with a gospel female chorus, and subdued keyboard/guitar lines make this an important statement."

 In 2016, Rolling Stone magazine featured the song as No. 43 on its list of "100 Greatest Bob Dylan Songs".
 A 2021 Guardian article included it on a list of "80 Bob Dylan songs everyone should know".

-Covers

-Shortly after the song's release, Devo, in disguise as a Christian-based anagram cover band, Dove, performed "Gotta Serve Somebody" regularly on the last leg of their Duty Now for the Future tour, featuring Devo mascot Booji Boy on vocals, stating "We used to do devil music like that band Devo, but then Jerry (...) sat on a Bob Dylan record", parodying Dylan's recent conversion.

-The song has been covered by over 50 additional artists.
-Among the most notable versions are those by Shirley Caesar, Willie Nelson, Natalie Cole, Pops Staples, Etta James, Aaron Neville, Mavis Staples, Eric Burdon and Judy Collins.

-A 2011 live recording from Levon Helm and Mavis Staples appears on the 2022 album Carry Me Home.

-American funk band Vulfpeck covered the song in their 2022 album Schvitz.
+In June 2026, CBS News included the song in its list of the 250 essential American songs of the past 250 years.